 Built in 1902, the Washington Square Hotel used to be the Hotel Earle, a rundown residential hotel in Greenwich Village offering cheap shelter for famous writers and musicians during their struggling years.
-Long-term guests have included Bo Diddley (who loved room 107), Bob Dylan (who lived in room 305), and poet Dylan Thomas (who got kicked out of his former hotel residence for rowdy behavior).
+Long-term guests have included Bo Diddley (who loved room 107), Bob Dylan (who lived in room 305), and Dylan Thomas.
 Rates were around $3 to $5 a night in the 1960s (or $22 to $37 in today's dollars) and $10 to $15 in the 1970s ($56 to $84 in today's dollars); that's when the bohemian Village was home to beatnik coffee houses, not today's luxury residences.
 Today, the low-key, B&B-style property attracts NYU parents and tourists.

 The Chateau Marmont: $136,200